olga-od-ua/hello_ireland/README.md

 * It would have been easier and simpler to extend the Product model by adding a "favourites" field and storing a User id in it so that we could then filter the products by the user id and display them in the given user's favourites list.
 However, to meet the Code Institute's MS4 project requirements of creating 2 unique models, it was decided to create a separate app to meet the needs of Favourites feature of the website.

-* Products class was initially named Arts, however was renamed into Products which would be more suitable for the future website usage in case new kinds of products (other than arts and photos) are added, such as photo frames, souvenirs, etc.
+* Products class was initially named Arts, however, was renamed into Products which would be more suitable for the future website usage in case new kinds of products (other than arts and photos) are added, such as photo frames, souvenirs, etc.

 ## **[BACK TO TOP](#content-quick-links)** *
 <hr style="height:5px;border-width:0;color:gray;background-color: #eca50b">